Synthird/textfield-resizes-window/README.md

 # Resize window from textfield

-Resizing a window via textfield/textbox.
+Resizing a window by entering an integer into the textfields/textboxes.

 ## Download/Installation